authelia/doks/content/en/integration/proxies/caddy.md

 trusted proxies you need to uncomment and configure the `trusted_proxies` directive in the `(trusted_proxy_list)` at the top of the examples with a list of IP ranges that you consider to be trustworthy.

-The example `(trusted_proxy_list)` [Caddy Snippet] is not meant for production use and is an example of adding two IP addresses to be considered trustworthy.
+The example `(trusted_proxy_list)` [Caddy Snippet] is not meant for production use and is an example of adding multiple network subnets to be considered trustworthy.
 You should read the [Caddy Trusted Proxies Documentation] as part of configuring this.
+It's important to ensure you take the time to configure this carefully and correctly.

 ## Configuration

 Below you will find commented examples of the following configuration:

-* Authelia portal
+- Authelia Portal
-* Protected endpoint (Nextcloud)
+- Protected Endpoint (Nextcloud)

 ### Basic examples